What is a concept testing survey?

 How concept testing fits into market research

-Concept testing is different.
-It’s based on listening to the audience’s views and exploring how viable the concept is for them – without bias.
-You get their direct feedback on what they want, which might shed light on your blind spots.
-It’s an open learning process that goes both ways – you can continue to engage with the same target audience to get their take on your product developments as they happen.
+Concept testing is based on listening to the audience’s views and exploring how viable the concept is for them – without predefined parameters or expectations.
+It’s an open learning process where you can continue to engage with the same target audience and get their take on your product developments as they happen.

-It’s also a way to show good Experience Management.
+It’s also a means to exercise good Experience Management.
 At a product launch, your brand’s perceived value and the strength of your offering are directly linked to your profit and loss.
 Likewise, a disappointing loss can hurt internal staff morale, investor relationships, and future business ventures.

 “Poor test-and-learn execution has been known to hobble a company’s fortunes for years to come.”